infracost/actions/README.md

 2. [Create a repo secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `INFRACOST_API_KEY` with your API key.

-3. Create required repo secrets for any cloud credentials that are needed for Terraform to run.
-If you have multiple projects/workspaces, consider using an Infracost [config-file](https://www.infracost.io/docs/multi_project/config_file) to define the projects.

-    - **Terraform Cloud/Enterprise users**: if you use Remote Execution Mode, you should follow [setup-terraform](https://github.com/hashicorp/setup-terraform) instructions to set the inputs `cli_config_credentials_token`, and `cli_config_credentials_hostname` for Terraform Enterprise.
-    - **AWS users**: use [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials), the [Terraform docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) explain other options.
-    - **Azure users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) explain the options.
-The [Azure/login](https://github.com/Azure/login) GitHub Actions might also be useful; we haven't tested these with Terraform.
-    - **Google users**: the [Terraform docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference) explain the options, e.g. using `GOOGLE_CREDENTIALS`.

-4. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.
+3. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.

  ```yaml
     # The GitHub Actions docs (https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on)